 Do you want to send password protected emails with an expiry date in Gmail?
 In this guide, we’ll tell you how to do this.

-How to use Confidential mode in Gmail
+How to use Confidential mode (send password protected emails) in Gmail

 Compose your email as usual.
-Enter recipient email address, subject, contents and before hitting the Send button, tap the clock icon from the bottom panel.
+Enter a recipient email address, subject, contents and before hitting the Send button, tap the clock icon from the bottom panel.

 A popup box will open with additional settings.

 Set expiration when you’d like the email to expire.
 Choose SMS passcode option to lock the message and enable two-factor authentication for the email.
 Once you saved, another box will open where you need to enter the recipient’s mobile number.
 He/she can’t read the email without providing the passcode sent to their number.
 Click the Send button.
 This is the way to send a password protected email in Gmail.

 The other party will get the email with content expiration note and date on the bottom after which it will vanish from their inbox.
 Unlike regular emails, recipients can neither forward nor print these self-destructing emails.
 But as you know no one can prevent them from taking screenshots to save your message for future reference.